jtsu/merakiDeviceReboot/README.md

 # merakiDeviceReboot
-Script to reboot Meraki devices in an Org and posts the results to a WebEx room.
+Script to reboot Meraki devices.
+Devices are list by serial numbers in a CSV file, and the results of the reboots are posted to a WebEx Room.

 ## Requirements
 * Python3